tensorflow/tfjs-website/source/tutorials/fit-curve.md

 ## Train our model

 The final step is to have the model learn good values for the coefficients.
-To do this we need two things, a 'loss' function that tells us how good we are doing and a 'train loop' that will actually run our training data through our model.
+To do this we need two things, a _loss_ function that tells us how good the predictions of the model are, and a _train loop_ that will actually run our training data through our model.

 ```js
 function loss(prediction, labels) {